DeclarativeHub/ReactiveKit/README.md

 }
 ```

 We could have exposed subject publicly, but then anyone would be able to send events on it.
 Better approach is to make it fileprivate as we did and then expose it publicly as a signal.
 It is recommended to put all reactive extensions into an extension of `ReactiveExtensions` type provided by ReactiveKit.
-Here is how yo do it:
+Here is how you do it:

 ```swift